ritchielrez/thor/README.md

-# Terra
+# Thor
-## A lua compiler that compiles down to binary without any bytecode compilation
+## An Odin inspired language with personal touches